rollf/gbdefjj/README.md

 By default, `gbdefjj` will open Neogit (within Neovim).
 The user then interactively stages hunks as if they wanted to select changes to be committed within Git.
 But instead of committing, one simply closes Neovim and commits within `jj`.
+`Neogit` is configured specifically to ease this task.

 ## Setup